michaelcourcy/kasten-mongodb-percona/README.md

 oc get psmdb-restore
 ```

-## Case 2. you lose the namespace or recover on another cluster
+## Case 2.
+You lose the namespace or recover on another cluster

 Import the restore point with an importPolicy